 15 Ways Adults Can Make Friends

 People connect over common interests.
 If you love reading, join a book club.
-If you enjoy working out, go to the gym.
+Go to the gym if you enjoy working out.
 If you like golf, work it into your schedule.

 Who says your neighbors can’t become close friends?
 You have opportunities to connect each day.
 Invite them over, bring them cookies, and talk to them when you see them.